PttCodingMan/PttCodingMan.github.io/README.md

 A software engineer in [Changingtec](https://www.changingtec.com/).

 You can contact me via [CodingMan@uptt.cc](mailto:CodingMan@uptt.cc) or [![chatroom icon](https://patrolavia.github.io/telegram-badge/chat.png)](https://t.me/PttCodingMan)
-If you are interested in my work skills, please refer to [linkedin](https://www.linkedin.com/in/li-tseng-669aa0155/)
+If you are interested in my work skills, you can refer to [Linkedin](https://www.linkedin.com/in/codingman/)

 ### Wanted
 * Legal